-CubeSats are miniature satellites that have been used exclusively in low Earth orbit for 15 years, and are now being used for interplanetary missions as well.
+Cubesats are miniature satellites that have been used exclusively in low Earth orbit for 15 years, and are now being used for interplanetary missions as well.
 In the beginning, they were commonly used in low Earth orbit for applications such as remote sensing or communications.
-As of mid-2018, a pair of CubeSats has been deployed on a mission flying to Mars, and other CubeSats are being considered for the moon and Jupiter.
+As of mid-2018, a pair of cubesats was deployed on a mission flying to Mars, and a host of other cubesats are being considered for the moon and Jupiter.

 Moving outside of Earth orbit

 Starting in 2018, cubesats began to venture outside of Earth orbit.
 Here are some of the projects under way, or still being planned:

 Mars Cube One (MarCO) — the first cubesats to leave Earth — launched on May 5, 2018, along with NASA's InSight lander.
 InSight is expected to land on Mars on Nov.
 26, 2018; it is currently en route and the cubesats are flying just behind it, as they separated independently from the rocket during launch and are running on solar power.

 The cubesats are nicknamed "WALL-E" and "Eve" after the 2008 animated Pixar movie "WALL-E," which follows the adventures of robots in space.
 When InSight lands, the cubesats will attempt to send data back to Earth about its descent.
 This is a test flight and the information will not be critical, as the Mars Reconnaissance Orbiter will do the same job.
 MarCO's mission will end shortly afterwards.